rud-ninja/land_temperature_forecast/README.md

 Now the p-value is less than 0.05 which means the series is now stationary and the ARIMA model can be trained on it.

 #### Long term forecasts
+For the forecasts, we have sliced the chunk of data for the decade starting at the year 2000.
+We will compare the efficacy of ARIMA model to forecast based on univariate data for long and short durations.
+For long term forecast we have chosen the last 2 years of our data chunk as the test set.
+The test set for short term forecasts are the last 6 months of the decade and the remaining for training.

 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/longterm_cal.png)
 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/longterm_lon.png)
 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/longterm_rdj.png)

 **Fig 7: Long term land temperature forecasts for the 3 cities.
-The plots on the left display the training and test size while the plots on the right display the actual vs predicted values and the 95% confidence interval for the same.
+The plots on the left display the training and test size while the plots on the right display the actual vs predicted values and the 95% confidence interval for the same**

 #### Short term forecasts